 - In a medium bowl, whisk together flour, cinnamon sugar, baking powder, spices, and salt, set aside.

 - In a separate bowl, whisk together milk, pumpkin, melted butter, and egg.

 - Fold wet ingredients into the dry ingredients.
 Fold in the cheesecake bites into the mixture.

-- Cook pancakes about 2-3 minutes per side or until golden brown.
-Serve with maple syrup, vanilla bean yogurt and garnish with graham cracker crumbs.
+- Cook pancakes for about 2-3 minutes per side or until golden brown.
+Serve with maple syrup, vanilla bean yogurt, and garnish with graham cracker crumbs.